-Taiwan ATM heist linked to European hacking spree: security firm
+Taiwan ATM heist linked to European hacking spree: Security firm

-The group that orchestrated the theft of over $2 million from cash machines at Taiwan's First Commercial Bank in July was also behind an ATM hacking spree in more than a dozen European nations last year, according to cyber security firm Group-IB.
-The methods that the so-called Cobalt group used in Europe matched those used in Taiwan, Group-IB said in its latest client report.
+The group that orchestrated the theft of over US$2 million from cash machines at Taiwan's First Commercial Bank in July was also behind an ATM hacking spree in more than a dozen European nations last year, according to cyber security firm Group-IB.
+The word 'password' is pictured on a computer screen in this picture illustration taken in Berlin May 21, 2013.

 Discussions